FredericoIsaac/data_structure_udacity_course/pset01/time_complexity.md

 The time complexity is **O(n)**, we ill have to pass through all lines of the file and compare.

 # Task 3

+Time complexity is **O(n)**, because we have to pass to the file calls, then copy to a list to sort and then again **O(n)** to print each line.

+# Task 4

+Leasson Learned trying to compare a list to a set ill get wrong values The time complexity is **O(n<sup>2</sup>)**, because the program pass through every line of the set created to compare to every element of the set.

+    for number in possible_marketers:
+    if number not in texts_sent or number not in texts_received: marketers.append(number)